CHCI-Telemundo Scholar Intern Program

 Selection as a CHCI-Telemundo Scholar Intern is based on a combination of the following criteria:

-- Full-time enrollment in an accredited four-year university (Sophomore or Junior only) during the period for which scholarship is requested
+- Full-time enrollment in an accredited four-year university during the period for which scholarship is requested.

---Individuals that will graduate in May/June 2013 are NOT eligible for the CHCI-Telemundo Scholar Intern Program
+- Individuals that will graduate in May/June 2015 are NOT eligible for the CHCI-Telemundo Scholar Intern Program

 - Demonstrated financial need